inkstitch/inkstitch/_pages/en/features.md

 resources:
   - image_path: /assets/images/galleries/fonts/magnolia_KOR/bicolor2.jpg
-    alt: "text: Learning Resources and the Ink/Stitch-Community"
+    alt: "Multicolor satin font.
+Text: La vie est belle."
     title: "Learning Resources and the Ink/Stitch-Community"
     excerpt: "Ink/Stitch is a community project.
 Community members can provide helpful information and tutorials.

               Therefore you can find a growing amount of [tutorials](/tutorials/) about various topics on the Ink/Stitch website.
               Learn about special use cases for specific stitch types or embroidery techniques.
-Learn how to optimize your embroidery design or how to make bestuse of Inkscape features for embroidery.
+Learn how to optimize your embroidery design or how to make best use of Inkscape features for embroidery.

               The [community](/docs/faq/) is always happy to help when there is trouble or just simple beginner questions.